Ritesh001-Git/fast-api/README.md

 ### QUERY PARAMETERS: OPTIONAL EXTRA INFO

 - Added to the end of the URL after a ?.
 They are typically optional and used to sort, filter, or page through results.

+## DATABASE INTEGRATION IN FASTAPI
+SQLAlchemy ORM-a powerful Python library that lets you work with databases using Python classes instead of writing raw SQL queries.
+FastAPI doesn't force you to use any one database, but SQLAlchemy is one of the most common and flexible choices.

+### Why Use a Database With FastAPI?
+Databases let your API persist data - - so the data stays even after your app restarts.
+#### With a database, you can:
+- ✓ Save users
+- ✓ Store application data
+- ✓ Run queries and filters
+- ✓ Build real-world applications

+We will use SQLAlchemy ORM (Object Relational Mapper) so we can treat database tables as Python classes and rows as objects.